jhu-lcsr/good_robot/README.md

                [--snapshot_file SNAPSHOT_FILE] [--nn NN] [--continue_logging]
                [--logging_directory LOGGING_DIRECTORY] [--save_visualizations]

-Train robotic agents to learn how to plan complementary pushing and grasping actions for manipulation with deep reinforcement learning in PyTorch.
+Train robotic agents to learn how to plan complementary pushing, grasping, and placing as well as multi-step tasks for manipulation with deep reinforcement learning in PyTorch.

 optional arguments:
   -h, --help            show this help message and exit